|MEETING PLACE:||The Gonzo Inn, 100W 200S, Moab, Utah|

 Hiking / Side Creek Exploration

 Westwater Canyon has several great hiking trails.
 While we generally plan a guided hike on each trip, there is ample opportunity for the curious to explore the area at length.
 Please let your trip leader know if you are an avid hiker and remember to bring extra water bottles and good shoes.
 Remember, however, that all hikes are optional and you can choose to lie on the beach and take in a few tanning rays or read a book instead.
+Lastly, the Trip Leader must consider to overall ability of the group when deciding what hikes to offer.

 The Portable Toilet